-Many people are giving in to the pressure to buy gifts and they’re going to run up huge credit card bills to do it.
-Recently, we saw a celebrity on a talk show and he said the only thing he asked his family and friends to give him was a gift that doesn’t cost any money.
+In years past, (before our current Covid-19 lock downs) many people were giving in to the pressure to buy gifts and they’d run up huge credit card bills to do it.
+During one holiday season, we saw a celebrity on a talk show and he said the only thing he asked his family and friends to give him was a gift that doesn’t cost any money.
 So he simply asked for a letter, a poem, a song, a phone call, etc. It is truly amazing how one of the richest people in America has a request for the most important things in life.
-Meanwhile, many of the poorest people in America will try to spend money.
+Meanwhile, many financially struggling people in America try to spend money.

 We plan to enjoy the holiday by spending time with one another.
 We are focusing on our relationships; even the relationships that are not doing so well.
 We encourage you to do the same.